francesco-furlan/wordpress-ha/README.md

 In particular we will setup an Application Load Balancer.
 The ALB allow us to work in the L7 of the ISO/OSI model, in our case in HTTP/HTTPS.
 At the moment, the ALB will listen to the port 80 (HTTP) and forward the traffic to a random Wordpress EC2 instance.

+## Configure and deploy
+First of all check the [variables](variables.tf) and change them as you want.
+You should create an S3 bucket on your AWS account and specify it in the [main.terraform.backend](main.tf).

+You can use the following commands:
+- `make init`: initialize terraform;
+- `make plan`: checks the terraform manifests and executes the terraform plan;
+- `make apply`: deploys the infrastructure to AWS;
+- `make destroy`: destroys the infrastructure on AWS.